 top of page

-Phase 1 of questionnaire recruitment is complete.
-A big thank you to the 1450 people who answered the call!
+Recruitment for phase 2 was successfully completed.
+A big thank you to the 950 people who answered the questionnaire!

 To be kept in the loop, subscribe to our newsletter and follow us on social media!